pb111/k-Nearest-Neighbours-Project/README.md

-# K-Nearest-Neighbours-Project
-K Nearest Neighbours in Python Project
+# K Nearest Neighbours Project with Python and Scikit-Learn